North Korea spy satellite launch fails as rocket falls into the sea | Technology

 North Korea spy satellite launch fails as rocket falls into the sea

-North Korea's attempt to put the country's first spy satellite into space failed Wednesday in a setback to leader Kim Jong Un's push to boost his military capabilities as tensions with the United States and South Korea rise.
+North Korea's attempt to put its first spy satellite into space failed on Wednesday in a setback to leader Kim Jong Un's push to boost his military capabilities as tensions with the United States and South Korea rise.

-After an unusually quick admission of failure, North Korea vowed to conduct a second launch after learning what went wrong with its rocket liftoff.
+After an unusually quick admission of failure, North Korea vowed to conduct a second launch after it learns what went wrong.
 It suggests Kim remains determined to expand his weapons arsenal and apply more pressure on Washington and Seoul while diplomacy is stalled.

-South Korea and Japan briefly urged residents to take shelter during the launch.
+South Korea and Japan briefly urged residents in some areas to take shelter after the launch.

-The South Korean military said it was salvaging an object presumed to be part of the crashed North Korean rocket in waters 200 kilometers (124 miles) west of the southwestern island of Eocheongdo.
-Later, the Defense Ministry released photos of a white, metal cylinder it described as a suspected rocket part.
+The South Korean military said it was salvaging an object presumed to be part of the crashed North Korean rocket in waters 200 kilometers (125 miles) west of the southwestern island of Eocheongdo.
+Later, the Defence Ministry released photos of a white, metal cylinder it described as a suspected rocket part.

-A satellite launch by North Korea is a violation of U.N.
-Security Council resolutions that ban the country from conducting any launch based on ballistic technology.
+A satellite launch by North Korea is a violation of UN Security Council resolutions that ban the country from conducting any launch based on ballistic technology.
 Observers say North Korea's previous satellite launches helped improve its long-range missile technology.
-North Korean long-range missile tests in recent years demonstrated a potential range that could reach all of the continental U.S., but outside experts say the North Korea still has some work to do to obtain functioning nuclear missiles.
+North Korean long-range missile tests in recent years demonstrated a potential to reach all of the continental US, but outside experts say the North still has some work to do to develop functioning nuclear missiles.

-South Korea's military said the North Korean rocket had “an abnormal flight” before it fell in the water.
-Japan's Chief Cabinet Secretary Hirokazu Matsuno told reporters that no object was believed to have reached space.
+South Korea's military said the rocket had "an abnormal flight" before it fell in the water.
+Japanese Chief Cabinet Secretary Hirokazu Matsuno told reporters that no object was believed to have reached space.

 North Korean media said the country's space agency will investigate what it calls "the serious defects revealed" by the launch and conduct a second launch as soon as possible.

-The U.N. imposed economic sanctions on North Korea over its previous satellite and ballistic missile launches, but has not responded to recent tests because China and Russia, permanent council members now locked in confrontations with the U.S., have blocked attempts to toughen sanctions.
+The UN imposed economic sanctions on North Korea over its previous satellite and ballistic missile launches but has not responded to recent tests because China and Russia, permanent Security Council members now locked in confrontations with the US, have blocked attempts to toughen the sanctions.

-Seoul's military said it boosted military readiness in coordination with the United States, and Japan said it prepared to respond to any emergency.
-The U.S. said it will take all necessary measures to ensure the security of the American homeland and the defense of South Korea and Japan.
+Seoul's military said it boosted military readiness in coordination with the United States, and Japan said it was prepared to respond to any emergency.
+The US said it will take all necessary measures to ensure the security of the American homeland and the defence of South Korea and Japan.

-South Korea's capital, Seoul, issued alerts over public loudspeakers and cellphone text messages telling residents to prepare for evacuation after the launch was detected, and Japan activated a missile warning system for Okinawa prefecture in southwestern Japan, in the rocket's suspected path.
+After the launch was detected, the South Korean government sent cellphone text messages urging residents of a front-line island off the west coast to move to safer places.
+Officials in Seoul, the capital, issued similar phone messages to city residents, but the country's Interior and Safety Ministry later said the Seoul alerts were sent in error.
+Seoul's mayor apologised for causing public confusion.

-Japanese Defense Minister Yasukazu Hamada said Japan plans to keep missile defense systems deployed to its southern islands and in southwestern waters until June 11, which is the end of North Korea's announced launch window.
+Japanese Defence Minister Yasukazu Hamada said Japan plans to keep missile defense systems deployed in its southern islands and in southwestern waters until June 11, the end of North Korea's announced launch window.

-KCNA didn't provide details of the rocket and the satellite beyond their names.
-But experts earlier said North Korea would likely use a liquid-fuelled rocket as most of its previously tested long-range rockets and missiles have done.
+KCNA didn't provide details of the rocket or the satellite beyond their names.
+Experts earlier said North Korea would likely use a liquid-fuelled rocket as most of its previously tested long-range rockets and missiles have done.

 Though it plans a fuller investigation, the North's National Aerospace Development Administration attributed the failure to "the low reliability and stability of the new-type engine system applied to (the) carrier rocket" and "the unstable character of the fuel," according to KCNA.

-On Tuesday, Ri Pyong Chol, a top North Korean official, said the North needed a space-based reconnaissance system to counter escalating security threats from South Korea and the United States.
+On Tuesday, Ri Pyong Chol, a top North Korean official, said the North needs a space-based reconnaissance system to counter escalating security threats from South Korea and the United States.

-However, the spy satellite disclosed in the country's state-run media earlier didn't appear to be sophisticated enough to produce high-resolution imagery.
-Some outside experts said it may still be able to detect troop movements and large targets such as warships and warplanes.
+However, the spy satellite shown earlier in the country's state-run media didn't appear to be sophisticated enough to produce high-resolution imagery.
+Some outside experts said it may be able to detect troop movements and large targets such as warships and warplanes.

 With three to five spy satellites, North Korea could build a space-based surveillance system that allows it to monitor the Korean Peninsula in near real-time, according to Lee Choon Geun, an honorary research fellow at South Korea's Science and Technology Policy Institute.

+In his visit to the space agency in mid-May, Kim emphasised the strategic significance of a spy satellite in North Korea's standoff with the United States and South Korea.

-Easley, the professor, said Kim has likely increased pressure on his scientists and engineers to launch the spy satellite as rival South Korea successfully launched its first commercial-grade satellite aboard the domestically-built Nuri rocket earlier this month.
+Easley, the professor, said Kim likely increased pressure on his scientists and engineers to launch the spy satellite after rival South Korea successfully launched its first commercial-grade satellite aboard its domestically built Nuri rocket earlier this month.

 South Korea is expected to launch its first spy satellite later this year, and analysts say Kim likely wants his country to launch its spy satellite before the South to reinforce his military credentials at home.

-After repeated failures, North Korea successfully put its first satellite into orbit in 2012, and the second one in 2016.
-The government said both are Earth-observation satellites launched under its peaceful space development program, but many foreign experts believed both were developed to spy on rivals.
+After repeated failures, North Korea successfully put its first satellite into orbit in 2012 and a second one in 2016.
+The government said both are Earth observation satellites launched under its peaceful space development program, but many foreign experts believe both were developed to spy on rivals.

 Observers say there has been no evidence that the satellites have ever transmitted imagery back to North Korea.